patridge/github-pull-request-minimizer/README.md

-# GitHub pull request minimizer
+# GitHub pull request comment minimizer

 Minimize GitHub comment noise in your pull requests from bots using this Google Chrome extension.